 The GRFD Scholarships pay full tuition and fees per year and include an additional annual book stipend of $1200.
-Cadets must be willing to enlist in the USAR for a period of not less than eight years in order to be eligible.
-If currently enlisted, there must be a minimum of four year remaining on their enlistment contract.
-Cadets must also agree to serve in the Reserves after commissioning for a period of not less than eight years.
+Cadets must be willing to enlist in the USAR for no less than eight years to be eligible.
+If currently enlisted, there must be a minimum of four years remaining on their enlistment contract.
+Cadets must also agree to serve in the Reserves after commissioning for no less than eight years.

 Go here for more information on Army Reserves and special programs it has to offer.